Best Coffee Mug Warmer for 2021

 If you’re a busy multi-tasker, avoid adding one more thing to the list and invest in an automatic mug warmer.
 Some models use gravity induction to sense your mug’s weight, while others use the more basic auto shut down timer system.
 Either way, you’re paying just a few extra bucks for peace of mind.

 If you have a favorite coffee mug, make sure it’s compatible with your mug warmer.
 The most important thing is to check the hot plate ’s diameter, especially if you’ve placed it into the warmer.

 The mug’s material also matters.
 Some mug warmers are only compatible with glass and ceramic, iron, and while others also work with stainless steel.
 None work with plastic, but according to Q grader Silvio Chang, you should avoid drinking coffee from a plastic mug anyway because it alters its flavor (2):

 While you might not notice it the first time, eventually, you will be able to tell that your coffee tastes different.

-If you don’t already have a mug, they also sell some mug warmers with a mug included, which is a great way to ensure compatibility.
+If you don’t already have a mug, there are some smart coffee mugs that come with their own warmer, which is a great way to ensure compatibility.

 This year, our top coffee cup warmer is the Bestinnkits Smart Mug Warmer, which perfectly blends value and functionality.
 With three temperature settings and a mug-detecting gravity switch, it’s sure to satisfy any coffee lover.